 The term ‘Bildungsgutschein’ translates to ‘educational voucher’.
-The aim of the Bildungsgutschein is to train people with new skills to help them find a job or new career path.
+The aim of the Bildungsgutschein is to train people with new skills to help them find a job or a new career path.
 We have helped opera singers, forklift drivers, chefs, vicars, military personnel, and many others, move into rewarding tech careers.

-In simple terms, this voucher allows you to take a course, bootcamp or any other educational program, and have the German state pay for its cost.
+In simple terms, this voucher allows you to take a course, coding bootcamp or any other educational program, and have the German state pay for its cost.

-WHAT DOES THE VOUCHER COVER?
+WHAT DOES THE Bildungsgutschein COVER?

 Our Admissions Officer will help you with this process if you intend to take that option.

 Which bootcamps can be covered by the Bildungsgutschein?

 Good news: you can use your Bildungsgutschein to apply for all the bootcamps we currently offer:

 This is true for both full- and part-time options.
 So there is no restriction to the bootcamps you can apply for with a Bildungsgutschein.